| ResumeNorman Allan Harris, Ph.D.

 causes of innervation of those special operating systems and informational

+fields which lead to Will, Thought, Awareness and Self Awareness.
 Dr. Harris has spent the last five years developing theoretical models

 which remove time as a force of nature from the mechanisms of neurons